tenaciousdlg/teleport_terraform/control_plane/linux_proxypeers/README.md

 The login link for this user is stored in the S3 bucket that this configuration creates.

-To retrieve this run `aws s3 cp s3://your-bucket-name/user -` where `your-bucket-name` is the name of the bucket created by this configuration.
+To retrieve this run `aws s3 cp s3://yourbucketname/user -` where `yourbucketname` is the name of the bucket created by this configuration.

 ### Example of a populated `terraform.tfvars` file